Northern Leatherflower Clematis viorna

 - Leaf Description:

-- Compound stems have 4-8 leaflets plus an additional tendril-like terminal leaflet.
+- Compound stems have 4 to 8 leaflets plus an additional tendril-like terminal leaflet.
 The leaflets range from unlobed to bearing two or three lobes to further divided into two or three sub-leaflets.
 They have a sparse to dense coating of long or short hairs on the underside.
 Leaves are alternate, either simple or odd-pinnately compound.
-Simple leaves and leaflets are lanceolate, 3" long x 2" wide, with entire margins and sometimes with lateral lobes, the leaflets at the base of the leaf are the most deeply divided.
+Leaflets are lanceolate, 3" long and 2" wide, with entire margins and sometimes with lateral lobes, the leaflets at the base of the leaf are the most deeply divided.
 The major veins of each leaf are parallel.

 -